How To Look At A House

-They usually are, but also are not required to be.
+Dining room, breakfast room, and pantry receptacles are not required to be GFCI-protected, but often are anyway.
 The reason why involves a National Electrical Code citation at 210.52(B)(1), that says: “In the kitchen, pantry, breakfast room, or similar area of a dwelling, the two or more 20-ampere small-appliance branch circuits required by 210.11(C)(1) shall serve all receptacle outlets covered by 210.52(A) and (C) and receptacle outlets for refrigeration equipment.”
 Receptacles under 210.52(A) are general purpose, and 210.52(C) are kitchen countertop.

 So a minimum of two 20-amp appliance circuits are required by NEC 210.11(C)(1) to serve the kitchen, dining room, breakfast room, and pantry receptacle outlets.
 Only the receptacles on those two circuits that serve the kitchen countertop are required to be GFCI protected.
-But wall receptacle outlets in the kitchen and other rooms can be on the same two GFCI circuits, instead of adding another one, and they usually are.
+But wall receptacle outlets in the kitchen and other rooms can be on the same two GFCI circuits, instead of adding an additional circuit—and they usually are.
 So they end up having the GFCI protection of the kitchen counter receptacles, even though not required to be GFCI protected.

 • • • • • • • • • • • • • • • • • • • • • • •